sahilhinge89/EyeView/README.md

 If you have suggestions or improvements, feel free to open an issue or submit a pull request.
 ```

 This now includes the note that the application is a work in progress.
-Let me know if you need more adjustments!
+Let us know if you need more adjustments!